Babesia, a microscopic parasite that infects red blood cells. Photo courtesy of Norwegian microbiologist Morten Laane

 Apart from vasodilator actions, nitrite-derived nitric oxide has a number of other potentially beneficial effects in humans, including inhibition of platelet aggregation, preservation of endothelial function, and improvement of mitochondrial efficiency.

-In other words, while some “germs” may make us sick (a slogan that was popular in the 1970s when I was growing up), other “germs” may help keep us well.
+In other words, some “germs” make us sick (a slogan that was popular in the 1970s when I was growing up).
+But other “germs” help keep us well.

-In another study, scientists found that if you give lab animals antibiotics when they’re fighting a viral infection you can severely compromise their immune systems and make it much more likely that they will die of the viral infections.
+In another study, scientists gave lab animals antibiotics when they were fighting a viral infection.
+After doing so, they discovered that you can severely compromise the immune system, making it much more likely that sick animals will die of viral infections.

 Is the one germ causes one disease model out of date?

-Though the concept of the microbiome has been around for more than a decade, scientists are just beginning to understand the beneficial role bacteria and other organisms play in human health.
+Scientists have understood there is some kind of microbiome for more than a decade.
+Despite this, scientists are just beginning to understand the beneficial role bacteria and other organisms play in human health.

-Writing this month in Trends in Ecology & Evolution, a team of five scientists from the University of Exeter and The Centre for Environment, Fisheries and Aquaculture Science (Cefas) posit that our understanding of how humans get sick must fundamentally change based on our understanding of how the microbiome helps keep us well.
+Writing in Trends in Ecology & Evolution, a team of five scientists from the University of Exeter and The Centre for Environment, Fisheries and Aquaculture Science (Cefas) posits that our understanding of how humans get sick must fundamentally change.
+Firstly, we need to understand how the microbiome helps keep us well.

 Read the highlights here.